 "I’ve worked closely with Dave for over 15 years on a variety of state income tax matters involving roughly 15-20 states.
 Over the course of that time, I can attest that Dave’s subject matter knowledge, attention to detail, professionalism and creativity are unsurpassed!
 Best of all, Dave is a pleasure to work with." – Senior Tax Director

-David is a partner in HMB’s State and Local Tax (SALT) Group and is a member of HMB’s Board of Directors.
+David is a partner at HMB and Chair of the firm’s State and Local Tax (SALT) Group.
 He helps clients limit their state and local tax exposure through sensible planning and, when necessary, vigorous litigation strategies.

 David advises Fortune 500 companies, privately-held companies, middle-market businesses and individuals on strategies to minimize their state and local tax exposure, maintain compliance and reduce the risk of audit problems.
 This includes income tax, sales/use tax, franchise tax, gross receipts tax, and unclaimed property matters involving nexus, apportionment, business income, unitary business groups, credits, losses and exemptions.